coordinature/coordinature.github.io/development/applications/familysigns/mobile.md

 4. Home screen
 Welcome to Family Signs Research.
 Great to see you've joined the research-community!
-Together we will improve gesturing as a text-input for all Families.
+Together we will improve signing as a text-input for all Families.

 5. tour:
 Get started with the Signs Research